 Sarah Cantey, originally from Madison, Conn., works for the CBS affiliate WIAT in Birmingham, Ala.
 She is a meteorologist.
-Click here for a sample of her weather reporting.
+Click here for a sample of her work.

-She holds a Bachelor of Science in Geoscience and Certificate in Broadcast Meteorology from Mississippi State University and is pursuing a Masters Degree.
+She holds a Bachelor of Science in Geoscience and Certificate in Broadcast Meteorology from Mississippi State University and is pursuing a Master of Applied Meteorology degree.

 As a meteorologist in an active weather market, Cantey has covered and experienced multiple extremes including live hurricane coverage on the Gulf of Mexico, winter weather, tornadoes and flash flooding events.